 During the seminar you will be divided into groups representing regions of the world (Europe, Asia, Africa etc).
 Each Erlang engine that you run will have a name of a country in that region (Sweden, UK, France ect).
 Assume that the Erlang shell named sweden, is running on a machine with the IP address 130.123.112.23.
-The routing process stockholm (that is running in sweden) will then have the address:
+Routing processes that we create will be registered ar r1, r2 etc. The adress of a routing process is thus for example:

-{stockholm, 'sweden@130.123.112.23'}
+{r1, 'sweden@130.123.112.23'}